-How Many Stocks Does One Option Contract Represent?
+1. How Many Stocks Does One Option Contract Represent?

-In this example, I multiplied the option equation above by 100 because 1 option contract equals 100 shares of stock.
+This is because 1 option contract equals 100 shares of stock.

 The good thing for covered call investors is that stock and option commissions have gotten very cheap over the past two decades due to competition, especially with the ability to buy and sell securities online.